 - Underlining text that is not a link can confuse the user.
 Do not underline type body text or headings.

-- It is best not to use overly large size fonts or text.
+- It is best not to use overly large size fonts or text, except in headings.
 Readers use different size monitors and browser settings.
 Text that is too large is hard to read and will appear unprofessional.
-Using the font sizes listed above (section 1) for standard font sizes on your page will help keep a uniform look for HCC.
-Header tags and larger font sizes on titles and subtitles should balance with the rest of the text on the page.
+Using the font sizes listed below on your site will help keep a uniform look for HCC.
+Heading tags and larger font sizes on titles and subtitles should balance with the rest of the text on the page.

 The current HCC templates are to be used in developing a cohesive look for the college.
 While the header, footer and navigation are to remain consistent throughout, the body of the page allows for individuality of the campus unit.